United Earth: Rules

 Predicted order of joining

 Ideally, the United States and the United Kingdom would be first to join United Earth 250 years after they became independent and began a global trend toward separation.
-But neither of them favor the goal of world democracy because their governments would lose some power.
+But neither nation favors the goal of world democracy because their governments would lose some power.
 Rich people do not like to be taxed by poorer people, but American and British tax rates might actually decrease if costs of policing the world were paid for by world taxes instead of US and UK taxes.
 The UN’s 5 permanent members of the Security Council (US, UK, France, Russia, and China) are the 5 countries least likely to join because their governments currently are immune from any UN control.
 Dictators also are less likely to join because then they may need to explain why their nation’s democracy rating is so low.

 Countries most likely to sign first are those that believe in democracy and deserve more power in world decisions.
 India has the most to gain in United Earth compared to UN.
 Like all other countries, India has only 1 of the 193 votes in the UN General Assembly (0.5%) but will have 36% of the votes in United Earth due to its large population and good democracy rating.
 Other nations will also gain votes such as Indonesia with 7%, Brazil with 5%, and Japan with 4%, along with several nations of Europe.
 More of Earth’s voters will control United Earth policy.
 The 5 countries that currently can veto any UN decision will still have 25% of the total votes, but the majority can make decisions without their approval.